sockets

 Factors to consider when choosing between APIs and webhooks

 Communication type.
-API is designed for when you need to control when and how data is retrieved since it enables you to access updated information on demand.
+This API is designed for when you need to control when and how data is retrieved since it enables you to access updated information on demand.
 Webhooks are suitable for scenarios where you want to be notified of events in real time and automate the process of sending data without client requests.

 Security requirements.
 APIs can support more advanced security protocols, such as authentication and authorization mechanisms, to protect sensitive data and ensure that only authorized users can access the API.
 Webhooks involve publicly accessible URLs, which can pose security risks.
 Use APIs when you need fine-grained control over access, as they provide comprehensive security options.